MileHacker Logo

 Historical Points

-The town On the cliff's history shaped by its strategic coastal position and maritime activity.
+The picturesque Seaside town's history shaped by its strategic coastal position and maritime activity.

 • Maintained importance as a maritime hub.